Thanks for your interest in the work we do at SLC. We're here to help your students.

 We don’t do simple proofreading or editing.
 We offer instruction on writing processes, not last-minute grammar checking.
 We’ll gladly teach a student how to edit his or her own work, but our emphasis in conferences is usually on helping the student respond to an assignment, develop and organize your ideas, and write clearly.

-SLC'S Writing Center can help a student with work for almost any class, as well as with short, expository pieces of
+SLC's Writing Center can help a student with work for almost any class, as well as with short, expository pieces of writing oriented toward the student's career (such as a resume, a cover letter, or a graduate school application essay).

-Students can also come to professors to seek their recommendation.
-An EMAIL to Amy.Crouse-Powers@oneonta.edu is sufficient for a recommendation.
-A formal letter is not necessary.
+A brief EMAIL from your Oneonta.edu email account to Amy.Crouse-Powers@oneonta.edu is sufficient for a recommendation.
+A formal letter/letterhead is not necessary.